My net worth starting in 2020 was ~$1,000,038.

 If your location is flexible, moving around the country, or even better, moving around the world can significantly shift your financial outlook.
 Cheaper countries can increase discretionary income by 50%, putting more money back in your pocket, or even better, freeing up more money for you to invest.

 INSIDER TIP : Taxes are very location-dependent and can be tricky to compare.
-For instance, are states with no sales tax cheaper than states with no income tax?
-Look at all variables (state tax, income tax, property tax, etc.) to compare taxes properly.
+For instance, are states with no sales taxes cheaper than states with no income taxes?
+Look at all variables (state tax, income tax, property tax, etc.) in your new location to compare taxes properly.

 States with No Sales Tax (as of 2019):

 - New Hampshire

 States with No State Income Tax (as of 2020):

 How to Use Geographic Arbitrage For Financial Independence?

 The Triple Benefit of Geographic Arbitrage- The Math Behind the Magic